cuthbertLab/music21/music21/doc/html/_sources/moduleDuration.txt

     .. method:: aggregateTupletRatio()

     Return the aggregate tuplet ratio.
 Say you have 3:2 under a 5:4.
 This will give the equivalent in non-nested tuplets.
-Returns a tuple!
-(15, 8) in this case.
-Needed for MusicXML time-modification
+Returns a tuple representing the tuplet(!).
+In the case of 3:2 under 5:4, it will return (15, 8).
+This tuple is needed for MusicXML time-modification among other places

     >>> complexDur = Duration('eighth')
     >>> complexDur.appendTuplet(Tuplet())